+44 (0)1604 968 820 Speak to an expert

 Step 2: Collect the data

-It’s a good idea to look at external sources of data at this stage, too.
+It’s a good idea to look at external data sources at this stage, too.
 This might include industry trends, and demand signals such as economic predictions and world events.

 Step 3: Organise and cleanse